jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 15 - Mobile IP (IPv4).md

 		- The HA intercepts packets by masquerading as the MN.
 	- There is a specific lifetime for service before a MN must re-register with an agent.
 	- There is also a de-registration process with the HA, invoked if the MN returns home.
-4) The HA then encapsulates all packets addressed to the MN, and forwards them to the FA (in a form of IP tunneling).
+4) The HA encapsulates all packets addressed to the MN, and forwards them to the FA (in a form of IP tunneling).
 5) The FA decapsulates all packets addressed to the MN, and forwards them via hardware addresses, learned as part of the registration process.
-	- Note that the MN can perofrm
+	- Note that the MN can perform FA functions, if it acquires an IP address (such as via DHCP).
+	- Bidirectional communications require IP tunneling in each direction.

 ### Illustration of Mobile IP Registration Process